wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/stablewaters.rst

     :ivar float water_eps: Epsilon parameter for DBSCAN clustering, in Angstrom.

+    .. py:method:: stable_waters_pipeline(output_directory="./stableWaters")

+        Function to run the pipeline to extract stable water clusters, and their representatives from a PDB & DCD file.

+        :param str, optional output_directory: Directory where output files will be saved.
+Default is "./stableWaters".
+        :returns: None.
+This function does not return anything and saves the files.
+        :rtype: None

+    .. py:method:: analyze_protein_and_water_interaction(protein_pdb_file, representative_waters_file, cluster_eps, output_directory="./stableWaters", distance_threshold=5.0)

+        Analyse the interaction of residues to water molecules using a threshold that can be specified when calling the function.

+        :param str protein_pdb_file: Path to the protein PDB file without waters.
+        :param str representative_waters_file: Path to the representative waters PDB file, or any PDB file containing only waters.
+        :param float cluster_eps: DBSCAN clustering epsilon parameter.
+        :param str, optional output_directory: Directory where output files will be saved.
+Default is "./stableWaters".
+        :param float, optional distance_threshold: Threshold distance for identifying interacting residues.
+Default is 5.0 (Angstrom).
+        :returns: None.
+This function does not return anything and saves the data in a Dataframe.
+        :rtype: None

     .. py:method:: _trace_waters(output_directory)

         Trace the water molecules in a trajectory and write all which move below one Angstrom distance.